Industrial Revolution 4.0

 - The smart distribution networks that support the business models set up across the customer’s need for adapting the higher degree of complexities.

-- The drops shipments in industries, as well as the marketplace models, would become much increasingly relevant and the shipment routes may become more complex.
-The R&C companies in the Industrial revolution 4.0 environment must put into sufficient resources for developing an adaptable distribution network of company which will make the products to be available to all the customers whenever they want to get it.
+- The drop shipments in industries, as well as the marketplace models, would become much increasingly relevant and the shipment routes may become more complex.
+The R&C companies in the Industrial revolution 4.0 environment must put into sufficient resources for developing an adaptable distribution network of the company which will make the products to be available to all the customers whenever they want to get it.
 They also offer the maximum flexible delivery options.
 These companies should develop the value for their innovative ideas including the crowdsourced distribution network which will help better develop and change the logistic department

 - The Multichannel offers will be required to advance the real-time on storing the inventory of the management system capabilities.